Baruch Kurzweil: Thought

 Kurzweil saw secular modernity (including secular Zionism) as representing a tragic, fundamental break from the premodern world.
 Where before the belief in God provided a fundamental absolute of human existence, in the modern world this pillar of human life has disappeared, leaving a "void" that moderns futilely attempt to fill by exalting the individual ego.
 According to Kurzweil, this discontinuity is reflected in modern Hebrew literature, which lacks the religious foundation of traditional Jewish literature: “The secularism of modern Hebrew literature is a given in that it is for the most part the outgrowth of a spiritual world divested of the primordial certainty in a sacral foundation that envelops all the events of life and measures their value.”

-Kurzweil saw a writer's response to the "void" of modern existence as his most fundamental characteristic.
+Kurzweil saw a writer's response to the "void" of modern existence as their most fundamental characteristic.
 He believed S.Y.
 Agnon and Uri Zvi Grinberg were the greatest modern Hebrew writers.
 A confrontational polemicist, Kurzweil famously wrote against Ahad Haam and Gershom Scholem, who he saw as attempting to establish secularism as the foundation of Jewish life.